lionelmace/iks-lab/book/devops-continuous-delivery.md

     ![](./images/toolchain-name-param.png)

-1. Keep the default options for the git configuration which should like the following:
+1. Keep the default options for the git configuration.
+This should like the following:

     ![](./images/toolchain-git.png)